 More bombs will only mean more bloodshed and instability.
 Here's what the U.S. should do:

-- Stop U.S. bombing of Iraq, which will only result in more bloodshed and instability
+- Stop U.S. bombing in Iraq and Syria.

 Updates and More Information